apdsrocha/voila/README.md

 # Voilá &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE)

-> A practice project in JS that also helps me improve my french
+> A practice project in JS that also helps me improve my french.
+The idea is to be able to store cue cards with the word in Portuguese and French.
+It should also be able to search words.

 My ideia was to play around a little with Node/Express (no databases for me yet, sorry, it's just a lazy JSON file persisting the data) while also trying to build a project around MVC principles and exercise JavaScript.